Divan-i Shams-i Tabrizi: Origins and history

 In 1244 C.E, Rumi, then a jurist and spiritual counselor working at the behest of the Seljuk Sultan of Rûm, met a wandering Persian Sufi dervish named Shams-i Tabrizi in Konya.
 Rumi, who previously had no background in poetics, quickly became attached to Shams, who acted as a spiritual teacher to Rumi and introduced him to music, sung poetry, and dance through Sufi samas.
 Shams abruptly left Konya in 1246 C.E, returned a year later, then vanished again in 1248 C.E, possibly having been murdered.
-During Sham’s initial separation from Rumi, Rumi wrote poetic letters to Shams pleading for his return.
-Following Sham’s second disappearance, Rumi returned to writing poetry lauding Shams and lamenting his disappearance.
+During Shams’ initial separation from Rumi, Rumi wrote poetic letters to Shams pleading for his return.
+Following Shams’ second disappearance, Rumi returned to writing poetry lauding Shams and lamenting his disappearance.
 These poems would be collected after Rumi’s death by his students as the Divan-i Shams-i Tabrizi.

 The creation dates of some of the poems in the Divan are unknown.
 However, a major portion of the Divan’s poems were written in the initial aftermath of Sham’s second disappearance.
 Therefore, most of the poems probably date from around 1247 C.E. and the years that followed until Rumi had overcome his grief over the loss of Shams.
 Another seventy poems in the Divan were written after Rumi had confirmed that Shams was dead.
 Rumi dedicated these poems to his friend Salah al-Din Zarkub, who died in December 1258.

 By the sixteenth century, most editors organized the poems in the Divan by alphabetical order according to the last letter of each line, disregarding the varying meters and topics of the poems.
 This method for arranging lyrical poems in the Divan is still used in modern Iranian editions of the Divan.
 Turkish editions, however, follow the practice of the Mevlevi Order and group the poems by metre.

 The first printed copy of the Divan was made in Europe in 1838 by Vincenz von Rosenzweig-Schwannau, who printed seventy-five poems of dubious authenticity.
 Reynold A. Nicholson produced a more selective text of fifty ghazals from the Divan, although Badi al-Zaman Foruzanfar’s critical edition has since determined several of Nicholson’s selections to have been inauthentic.
 In 1957, Foruzanfar published a critical collection of the Divan’s poems based upon manuscripts written within a hundred years of Rumi’s death.